 The Lex 100 verdict on Clyde & Co

-The firm: Clyde & Co is a leading, sector-focused global law firm with 440 partners, 1,800 lawyers, 2,500 legal professionals and 4,000 staff in over 50 offices and associated offices worldwide.
+The firm: Clyde & Co is a leading, sector-focused global law firm with 440 partners, 1,800 lawyers, 2,500 legal professionals and over 4,000 staff in over 50 offices and associated offices worldwide.
 The firm specialises in the sectors that move, build and power our connected world and the insurance that underpins it, namely: transport, infrastructure, energy, trade and commodities, and insurance.

 The clients: Chubb; AXA XL; Willis; Deloitte; AkzoNobel; ED&F Man; QBE; Liberty Specialty Markets; Aviva; Zurich.

-University: Cardiff University
+University: University of Surrey

 About the firm

-Senior partner: Peter Hirst
+Senior partner: Carolena Gordon

 Who we are: Clyde & Co is a leading, sector-focused global law firm with 440 partners and 4,000 staff in over 50 offices and associated offices worldwide.
-The firm specialises in the sectors that move, build and power our connected world and the insurance that underpins it, namely: transport, infrastructure, energy, trade and commodities and insurance.
+The firm specialises in the sectors that move, build and power our connected world and the insurance that underpins it, namely: transport, infrastructure, energy, trade and commodities, and insurance.
 With a strong focus on developed and emerging markets, the firm has been one of the fastest growing law firms in the world with ambitious plans for further growth.
 We view diversity and inclusion as critical to the international nature of our business and have created a working environment where people from different backgrounds can flourish.
 We run a number of vacation schemes in our London and Manchester offices each year, during which students join us for two weeks and learn about the firm and how the law is applied to our core sectors.
 We also run Bright Futures – a nine-month programme aimed at first-year law and second-year non-law students from lower socioeconomic backgrounds – and insight days during which students join us for a day in the office to gain insight into the culture and work of the firm.

-What we’re looking for: The firm is looking for candidates with strong commercial acumen, with a practical approach to problem-solving and are able to demonstrate a real interest in the firm.
+What we’re looking for: The firm is looking for candidates with strong commercial acumen, with a practical approach to problem-solving and who are able to demonstrate a real interest in the firm.